Our partnership with University Centre West Anglia (UcWA) lets you study ARU degree courses in King's Lynn.

 The College of West Anglia, home of UcWA, has invested more than £28m in new facilities at its campuses.
 This includes a £10m refurbishment of the Tower Block and a £2.5m Creative Studios building at the King’s Lynn campus, alongside a multi-million pound technology centre.

-You'll find Learning Resource Centres on both campuses, containing traditional and modern resources to enhance your learning.
-There's WiFi too, so you can connect your own phone, tablet or laptop to our network.
+You'll find a Learning Resource Centre on campus, containing traditional and modern resources to enhance your learning.
+There's WiFi too, so you can connect your own devices to our network.

 If you like the idea of living and studying in a bustling and friendly market town steeped in history but with all the conveniences of modern life, King’s Lynn could be perfect for you.
 It was one of England’s most important ports from as early as the 12th century, and its maritime past is still very much in evidence today.